 Music Technology and Popular Music is a unique course, ideal for dedicated performers and aspiring, creative users of audio technologies.
 It will provide you with an impressive breadth of knowledge and experience in enhancing your employability potential in an ever-changing music industry.
 The course aims to develop your versatility as a practising musician, as well as giving you an advanced range of music technology and production skills for the creation and manipulation of sound.
 You will have the opportunity to work with industry-standard analogue and digital technologies, as well as the opportunity to perform in established and nationally recognised gig venues, such as The Jamhouse and Robin 2.

 The course aims to develop your versatility as a practising musician, as well as giving you an advanced range of music technology and production skills for the creation and manipulation of sound.
-It will stimulate your innate love of popular music, explore and identify what music is, what music does, and what music means, and provides a structured approach to your career progression as a performer, composer, technologist, teacher or academic.
+If you choose to study at music technology and popular music at the University of Wolverhampton you will receive one-to-one instrumental tuition as part of your course and you can see some of our acclaimed tutors below.

 This is a course that caters for those who are interested in performing and producing, behind both a microphone and a mixing desk.
 As a performer, you will focus on practical performance-based work, creating and recreating music.
 As a technologist you will look at the production of sound in a variety of contexts; this includes live sound engineering, studio recording and production and music for multimedia.
 Our experienced staff of performers, composers and producers will encourage and stimulate your interest and passion for popular music and music production, and will help sharpen your musical development over three years of study.